 Well, the primary idea of creating comic books was to teach children about the virtues in a fun way, by putting more graphics and fewer words.
 But you may be surprised to know that there are plenty of career lessons that you can learn from your favorite superheroes.

-In fact, if you love reading graphic novels, you can learn more career lessons from them than 300 page-long business books.
-If you can’t decipher what sort of career lessons we are talking about, don’t stress because we are about to discuss them in details.
+If you love reading graphic novels, you can learn more career lessons from them than 300 page-long business books.
+If you can’t decipher what sort of career lessons we are talking about, don’t stress because we are about to discuss them in detail.

 Your career may not involve saving an airplane from crashing and stopping the goons from robbing a bank, but like any other superhero, you can be observant.